crschnick/pdx_unlimiter/README.md

 This works for both Ironman and Non-Ironman savegames.
 All savegames can be also launched directly from within the Pdx-Unlimiter without needing to visit the main menu.

-You can also organize your savegames by renaming them or creating custom folders.

 ![Example](docs/screenshot.png)